Best viewed in landscape

 Refreshments will be available on Saturday afternoon and all day on Sunday.
 Strong Wholemeal Flour will be available in return for donations.

 There are now brown tourist signs for Shelsley Walsh Hillclimb with a chequered flag on them that make it much easier to find us and you can view a map by clicking here.
-Once you have reached the hillclimb paddock just follow the sign through the courtyard to see the mill.

 If you are not rushing off to visit another mill you might like to visit St Andrews Church, a lovely example of a 12th Century country church.
 More energetic visitors might like to walk up the hill, it's only 1000 yards to the Finish Line and the views of the Teme Valley from the top of the hill (weather permitting) are beautiful.
 Walkers only though, no cars allowed on the hill.